gentrace/gentrace-python/README.md

 asyncio.run(simple_evals())
 ```

-The `@eval` decorator creates a 'test result' span for `paris_test`.
+The `@eval` decorator creates a 'test' span for `paris_test`.
 When `query_ai` (an `@interaction`-decorated function) is called within `paris_test`, its own interaction span is also created.
-This interaction span is nested under the 'test result' span, creating a trace of the evaluation.
+This interaction span is nested under the 'test' span, creating a trace of the evaluation.
 Both spans are sent to Gentrace.

 #### Running Dataset Evaluations (`eval_dataset`)